 Secondly, companies can also raise consumers' environmental awareness so that they take more care when placing orders.
 One conceivable approach would be to set up a "CO2 account" that awards and rewards points for sustainable behavior.

 Declining returns rate but rising returns volumes

-Both experts are positive about the fact that, according to the study by the Returns Management Research Group at the University of Bamberg*, the returns rate has fallen from a total of 17.8 percent in 2019 to 15.9 percent in 2020.
+According to a study by the Returns Management Research Group at the University of Bamberg*, the returns rate has fallen from a total of 17.8 percent in 2019 to 15.9 percent in 2020.

-Both agree that the reason for the rate decline is pandemic season.
+Both agree that the reason for the rate decline is the pandemic.
 "People are spending more time at home because of the Corona pandemic and are paying more attention to their spending, so they are choosing their online orders more carefully," the association representative says.

 In addition, some of the 2020 orders were in the home office category, which generally has a low return rate.
 Despite a falling returns rate in Germany, however, the number of returns is rising in absolute terms because e-commerce as a whole is growing rapidly.

 In December, the University of Bamberg assumed an increase of 17.8 percent in outgoing packages in the e-commerce business in Germany compared to 2019.

 And in January, the bevh announced the revenue figures** for e-commerce in Germany based on its approximately 500 member companies.
 According to these figures, gross sales of goods in e-commerce in Germany alone rose from 72.6 billion euros in 2019 to 83.3 billion euros in 2020.

 For Europe, e-commerce news in the summer of 2020 assumed that e-commerce companies would generate sales of 717 billion euros in 2020 as a whole, around 12.7 percent more than in 2019.